Articles of Incorporation and Rules

 (Minutes)

-Article 23.
-The Auditors shall endeavor to prepare minutes of the Board of Auditors' meetings containing the following matters:
+Article 23 The auditors shall endeavor to prepare minutes of the board of auditors meeting that include the following matters:

 • Date, time, and location of the meeting, and the names of the auditors who attended